steffjenl/com.ubnt.unifiprotect/README.md

 Remove the NVR from your devices.
 The NVR is also no longer obliged to install it first.

 ## Troubleshooting / FAQ
-* Question: I am using UniFi® Dream Machine Pro and can't connect.
+* Question: I am using not the latest firmware on the cloudkey and can't connect.
-    * A: You must select 'UnifiOs' in the Application Settings.
+    * A: Please upgrade your Cloudkey to 2.0.27 and Protect version 1.17.2
 * Question: I get a lot of false motion alerts.
 Is there anything to do about that?
     * A: Turn off 'Enable Auto Rotate' and rotate the camera manually.
     * A: Remove the default motion zone and create a motion zone with only the zone what you want to detect motions.